Castlery | May 22, 2023

 Egyptian cotton sateen sheets are exceptionally soft and durable, and have a higher thread count which provides a more luxurious sleep experience.

-Organic sateen refers to sateen sheets made from organically grown fibers, such as organic cotton.
+Organic sateen refers to sateen sheets made from organically grown fibres, such as organic cotton.
 These sheets are produced without the use of pesticides, herbicides, or synthetic fertilizers, making them a popular choice among environmentally conscious individuals.

 Organic sateen provides the same luxurious feel as traditional sateen while offering the added benefit of being more sustainable.